qhwa/blog/posts/2021/08-11-landing-on-elixir-processing-immutable-data.md

 end
 ```

-Let's quickly walk through what we have done to improve it.
+Let's quickly recap what we have done to improve it.

-1. Since replacing a key in a map is so frequent here, we write a helper function `replace_key/3` to keep the domain function clear to read.
+1. Since replacing a key in a map is so frequent here, we write a helper function `replace_key_in/3` to keep the domain function clear to read.
 Furthermore, this helper function can be extracted to another place which can be reused by other modules or projects.
-2. We use `Map.update!/3` or `Map.update/4` to simplify the data updates.
+2. We use `Kernel.update_in/3` to update the deeply nested map.
+3. Several Map APIs (`Map.update!/3`, `Map.pop/2`, and `Map.put/3`) are employed to serve different purposes.

-The refactored version is more maintainable and reusable.
+I believe the refactored version is more readable, maintainable, and reusable.

 ## Conclusion